- Search The Registry

 It was never a liberal expansion nor an open trade, however.
-Though unrestrained by religious virtue, Ferdinand was wary in the extreme of potential Conquistador-owned kingdoms (medieval style) in his new possessions and of slave rebellions in the colonies.
+Though unrestrained by religious virtue, Ferdinand was wary of the extreme of potential Conquistador-owned kingdoms (medieval style) in his new possessions and of slave rebellions in the colonies.
 So, the first enslaved Africans to arrive at the Ozama River were not Piezas de Indias purchased from the Portuguese traders but a select group of seasoned Black Ladinos.
 They formed their confraternities as early as 1502.
 Along with the Palmares, they are considered one of the first communities of the African diaspora in the Americas.
 The profit, too, was meant to stay within his kingdom.
 Indian resistances, flights, and diseases forced the crown to open the market to thousands of bozales, enslaved Africans directly from the continent.
 The Asiento Slave System was its structural name.

 In 1522, the first major slave rebellion was led by 20 Senegalese Muslims of Wolof origin in a sugar factory east of the Santo Domingo colony.
 Many insurgents fled to the mountains and established what would become one of the first autonomous African Maroon communities in the Americas.
 With the success of this revolt, slave revolts continued, and leaders emerged among the African slaves, including people already baptized Christian by the Spanish, as was the case of Juan Vaquero, Diego de Guzmán, and Diego del Campo.
 The rebellions and subsequent escapes led to the establishment of African communities in the southwest, north, and east of the island, including the first communities of African ex-slaves in western Hispaniola, which was Spanish administered until 1697.
 Then it was sold to France and became Saint-Domingue (modern-day Haiti).
 This caused some concern among slaveholders and contributed to the Spanish emigration to other places.